ConanBacterium/BCThesis/weeklymeetings.md

 Bonus question: is it somehow possible to pretrain specific filters on the 28x28 MEDMNIST dataset?
 Some of the images look kinda similar to our data.
 It would have to be the first convolutions I imagine.

+UPDATE: 21:14 MAJOR BUGFIX! only returned annotation of index 19 in FungAIDataset __getitem__ method.

 ### March 7th